BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 ## Format Names and Icons

-Starting with version `2026.08.05`, the selector shows a descriptive format name, its output extension, and a file-type icon.
+The selector shows a descriptive format name, its output extension, and a file-type icon.
 The icon is supplied by Windows and may vary with the applications and file associations installed on the computer.
 It is only a visual identifier and does not change the export.

 ## Supported Outputs